-Trekkers are also advised to talk at a low tone, mountain gorillas are very sensible and calm primates but which may charge when disrupted by human noise.
-In case a gorillas charges, travelers are required to imitate by crouching down and t not to run away and avoid looking direct into the gorillas’ eyes.
+Trekkers are also advised to talk in a low tone, mountain gorillas are very sensible and calm primates but which may charge when disrupted by human noise.
+In case a gorillas charges, travelers are required to imitate by crouching down and t not to run away and avoid looking directly into the gorillas’ eyes.

 Do not feed gorillas nor litter.

-Packing is a must for all travelers engaging in gorilla trekking experience.
-While visitors are advised to carry packed lunch, drinking water and snacks, they ought not to litter or leave anything behind at the end of the trek.
-These may include empty bottles, polythene bags and leftovers.
-Travelers must equally not feed mountain gorillas in anyway.
+Packing is a must for all travelers engaging in the gorilla trekking experience.
+While visitors are advised to carry packed lunch, drinking water, and snacks, they ought not to litter or leave anything behind at the end of the trek.
+These may include empty bottles, polythene bags, and leftovers.
+Travelers must equally not feed mountain gorillas in any way.

 A gorilla trek is restricted to only one hour.